 Laurent Morrissette-Boileau completed his Bachelor of Science at Laval University in Canada where he studied Actuarial Science.
-During his undergraduate studies, he completed two internships: the first with IA Financial Group, a top Canadian insurer, and the second with Optimum Asset Management, where he developed an econometric model to explain US corporate bond spread’s idiosyncratic variance using R. He passed all five of the Society of Actuaries’ preliminary exams as well as the CFA Program Level I Exam.
-After graduation, Laurent joined Desjardins Securities as a quantitative analyst with the Fixed Income Sales & Trading team - where he worked closely with traders and gained a keen understanding of the Canadian broker/dealer business.
-During his time at Desjardins, Laurent developed a term premium model for the Canadian yield curve in MATLAB and built a predictive algorithm for intraday price movement of bond futures using TDNN and LSTM networks.
+During his undergraduate studies, he completed two internships: the first with IA Financial Group, a top Canadian insurer, and the second with Optimum Asset Management, where he developed an econometric model to explain US corporate spreads using R. He passed all five of the Society of Actuaries’ preliminary exams and the CFA Program Level I Exam.
+After graduation, Laurent joined Desjardins Securities as a quantitative analyst with the Fixed Income Sales & Trading team.
+Working closely with traders and salespeople helped him gain a keen understanding of fixed income market-making.
+During his time at Desjardins, Laurent implemented a term structure model for the Canadian yield curve in MATLAB and built a dynamic hedging strategy for corporate bonds using credit default swaps.
 He also worked on valuation models for fixed income derivatives with implementations in C++, Python, and VBA.
-Laurent is a science and technology enthusiast, a movie connoisseur, and a sports fanatic.
+Laurent is a science & technology enthusiast, a movie connoisseur, and a sports fanatic.

 Conrad Ng graduated from the University of British Columbia in 2017 with a Bachelor’s Degree in Engineering Physics and a minor in Honors Mathematics.
 Trained in numerical analysis statistics, and various programming languages, he applied his quantitative skills in working on plasma compression and stability simulations at General Fusion, a private company designing and testing nuclear fusion reactors.
 Conrad advanced his machine learning skills through an ultrasound time-series imaging research project to classify cancerous tissue with a support vector machine and radial basis function kernel in Python and MATLAB, developing a cross-disciplinary theory relating the physics and biology of ultrasound cancer imaging.
 He furthered his experience by taking several online courses in econometrics, investment strategies, portfolio management, corporate finance, and machine learning.
 Conrad is highly interested in fintech, data science, and machine learning.
 In his free time, Conrad enjoys playing ultimate frisbee, badminton, violin, and hiking.